-The Representation Project is inspired by young people every day.
-Whether you’re organizing against sexist dress codes, creating boundary-pushing art, deconstructing masculinity or speaking out against stereotypes – you’re part of changing the culture for the better!
+The Rep Project is inspired by young people every day.
+Whether you’re organizing against sexist dress codes, creating boundary-pushing art, deconstructing masculinity, or speaking out against stereotypes – you’re part of changing the culture for the better!

-Our dynamic youth programs are training the next generation of media creators working to create a more gender-equitable world!
+Our dynamic youth programs break down financial, structural, and logistical barriers to empower a diverse and representative generation of creators to build a more gender-equitable world!

-Our Youth Media Academy (YMA) trains the next generation of social justice filmmakers to effectively use storytelling to change the world.
-Inspired by the trailblazing work of our founder Jennifer Siebel Newsom and led by professional filmmakers, students in the YMA learn technical aspects of filmmaking – from concept to storyboarding, filming, editing, and other aspects of production.
+Our Next Gen Filmmaking Academy (NFA) is a free intensive summer film program training the next generation of social justice filmmakers worldwide to tell their stories and help push for positive social change.
+Inspired by the trailblazing work of our founder Jennifer Siebel Newsom and led by professional filmmakers, students in the NFA learn technical and practical aspects of filmmaking – from concept to storyboarding, filming, editing, and other elements of production.
 Students also learn about social justice issues, community engagement, political activism, and social-emotional learning.

 Read our 2020 Impact Report HERE.

 Are you interested in learning how to use media to spark social change?
 Are you between the ages of 14-24?
-Join the Youth Media Lab, a community of young people dedicated to harnessing the power of positive media for gender justice!
+Join the Next Gen Filmmaker Studio, a community of young people dedicated to harnessing the power of positive media for gender justice!
 Learn how to create videos, podcasts, blogs, v-logs, and other forms of media.

 SPARK CONVERSATIONS.
 LEARN HOW TO CREATE MEDIA.
 USE YOUR STORY.